 \subsection{Historical remarks}

-The problem of reliable computation with unreliable components was addressed in ~\cite{VonNeum56} in the context of Boolean circuits.
-Von Neumann's solution, as well as its improved versions in ~\cite{DobrOrtyUp77} and \cite{PippRelBool85}, rely on high connectivity and non-uniform constructs.
-The best currently known result of this type is in ~\cite{SpielmanFTPrl96} where redundancy has been substantially decreased for the case of computations whose computing time is larger than the storage requirement.
+The problem of reliable computation with unreliable components was addressed in~\cite{VonNeum56} in the context of Boolean circuits.
+Von Neumann's solution, as well as its improved versions in~\cite{DobrOrtyUp77} and \cite{PippRelBool85}, rely on high connectivity and non-uniform constructs.
+The best currently known result of this type is in~\cite{SpielmanFTPrl96} where redundancy has been substantially decreased for the case of computations whose computing time is larger than the storage requirement.

 Of particular interest to us are those probabilistic cellular automata in which all local transition probabilities are positive (let us call such automata \df{noisy}), since such an automaton is obtained by way of ``perturbation'' from a deterministic cellular automaton.
-The automaton may have e.g.~two distinguished initial configurations: say $\xi_{0}$ in which all cells have state 0 and $\xi_{1}$ in which all have state 1 (there may be other states besides 0 and 1).
-Let $p_{i}(x,t)$ be the probability that, starting from initial configuration $\xi_{i}$, the state of cell $x$ at time $t$ is $i$.
-If $p_{i}(x,t)$ is bigger than, say, $2/3$ for all $x,t$ then we can say that the automaton remembers the initial configuration forever.
+The automaton may have, for example, two distinguished initial configurations:

+in which all cells have state 0 and in which all have state 1 (there may be other states besides 0 and 1).
+Let \( p_{i}(x,t) \) be the probability that, starting from initial configuration \( \xi_{i} \), the state of cell \( x \) at time \( t \) is \( i \).
+If \( p_{i}(x,t) \) is bigger than, say, \( 2/3 \) for all \( x,t \) then we can say that the automaton remembers the initial configuration forever.

-Informally speaking, a probabilistic cellular automaton is called \df{mixing} if it eventually forgets all information about its initial configuration.
-Finite noisy cellular automata are always mixing.
-In the example above, one can define the ``relaxation time'' as the time by which the probability decreases below $2/3$.
-If an infinite automaton is mixing then the relaxation time of the corresponding finite automaton is bounded independently of size.
-A minimal requirement of fault-tolerance is therefore that the infinite automaton be non-mixing.
+Informally speaking, a probabilistic cellular automaton is called \df{ergodic} if it eventually forgets all information about its initial configuration.
+Finite noisy cellular automata are always ergodic.
+In the example above, one can define the ``relaxation time'' as the time by which the probability decreases below \( 2/3 \).
+If an infinite automaton is ergodic then the relaxation time of the corresponding finite automaton is bounded independently of size.
+A minimal requirement of fault-tolerance is therefore that the infinite automaton be non-ergodic.